"Watts" Going On at CCEC...

 Applications must arrive at CCEC by February 15th, 2017.

 Coleman County Electric Cooperative is pleased to announce high-speed Internet and digital phone services are now available in several communities throughout the CCEC territory.
-The first communities to have this new service available are Miles, Lawn and Lake Coleman.
-TWN, who partners with CCEC to provide this service, will continue building network infrastructure throughout the area with construction in the communities of Novice, Ballinger, Talpa, Santa Anna and Coleman next on the schedule.
+The first communities to have this new service available are Miles, Lawn, Lake Coleman, Ballinger, and Novice.
+TWN, who partners with CCEC to provide this service, will continue building network infrastructure throughout the area with construction in the communities of Talpa, Santa Anna and Coleman next on the schedule.
 Several speed and pricing options will be available that include plans with the ability to stream media from popular content sites such as Netflix and Amazon.

 Clint Gardner, Chief Executive Officer of Coleman County Electric Cooperative states: “CCEC is excited about our partnership with TWN to bring high-speed Internet services to the residents and businesses in our area.
 TWN has a proven record in partnering with electric cooperatives and we have confidence they will bring their expertise to us and provide the needed internet service.
 They will bring this high-speed service to our members & non-members in our service area and surrounding communities.
 I am very happy that our area will benefit from the availability of reliable and affordable services.”